 Minors: Anyone under 18 is considered a minor and must have a parent or guardian sign the waiver.

 We know how important your phone is to you.
 Many people stream the trip BUT things also have a way of going into the river, never to be seen again.
-We provide you with a dry bag that’s large enough for these items and most smaller purses but we take absolutely no responsibility for loss or damage.
+We take absolutely no responsibility for loss or damage.
 If you're going take these items, you must bring Ziploc bags for added protection.
 We can’t provide splash bags this year – a plastic shopping bag is a good option.
 Remember, things may get wet if they aren't in a ziploc bag.

-If a child is under 50 lbs a parent or guardian must supply a child life-vest
+If a child is under 75 lbs a parent or guardian must supply a child sized life-vest

 Sorry – no (and we have and love dogs).
-Their nails can puncture the River Runner.
+Their nails can puncture the Tubes.

-Canadian federal law does not allow open alcohol on any type of boat on the water and we enforce that.
+Canadian federal law does not allow open alcohol on any type of boat on the water.

 It’s against the law to throw litter or glass of any kind into the river.

 The Grand is a reasonably wide lazy river.
-The current will carry you along at 2-3km per hour.
+The current will carry you along at 2 km per hour.
 There are no large rapids.
 If you want large rapids you should go to the Ottawa River.